 What a gift of strange and mysterious magnitude it was to learn at last how much he loved me only through my efforts to be of assistance to him — helping him struggle to climb inside a car, holding him upright as he so unsteadily made his way to one last smoky café breakfast, simply driving him home, then laying him down for the night that single time before all his nights divinely fused into one.

-This essay first appeared in 5280 Magazine in January 2004, eight months following the death of the author’s father.
+This essay first appeared in 5280 Magazine.
 Russell Martin is a filmmaker, novelist, screenwriter, and nonfiction author, and the principal of Say Yes Quickly Productions.